Friction: History

+In 1907, G.H.
+Bryan published an investigation of the foundations of thermodynamics, Thermodynamics: an Introductory Treatise dealing mainly with First Principles and their Direct Applications.
+He noted that for a rough body driven over a rough surface, the mechanical work done by the driver exceeds the mechanical work received by the surface.
+The lost work is accounted for by heat generated by friction.

+Over the years, for example in his 1879 thesis, but particularly in 1926, Planck advocated regarding the generation of heat by rubbing as the most specific way to define heat, and the prime example of an irreversible thermodynamic process.

 The focus of research during the 20th century has been to understand the physical mechanisms behind friction.
 Frank Philip Bowden and David Tabor (1950) showed that, at a microscopic level, the actual area of contact between surfaces is a very small fraction of the apparent area.
 This actual area of contact, caused by asperities increases with pressure.
 The development of the atomic force microscope (ca. 1986) enabled scientists to study friction at the atomic scale, showing that, on that scale, dry friction is the product of the inter-surface shear stress and the contact area.
 These two discoveries explain Amonton's first law (below); the macroscopic proportionality between normal force and static frictional force between dry surfaces.

 Laws of dry friction

-The elementary property of sliding (kinetic) friction were discovered by experiment in the 15th to 18th centuries and were expressed as three empirical laws:
+The elementary property of sliding (kinetic) friction were discovered by experiment in the 15th to 18th century and were expressed as three empirical laws: